-During the years ended June 30, 2020 and 2019 the Foundation paid \$491,631 and \$446,568, respectively, to the Florida Prepaid College Foundation, Inc. for the purpose of purchasing prepaid scholarships to be awarded in the future to qualified economically disadvantaged students in Florida, in an effort to redirect their lives and enhance their career goals.
-Certain amounts are matched dollar-for-dollar by the State of Florida depending upon budget allocations.
-The matching contributions for the years ended June 30, 2020 and 2019 of \$491,631 and \$446,568, respectively, are recorded as contributions with donor restrictions in the Take Stock in Children program.
-In fiscal 2020, the Foundation received a cash refund of approximately \$1,282,000 relating to prepaid scholarships.
+During the years ended June 30, 2021 and 2020 the Foundation paid \$490,607 and \$491,631, respectively, to the Florida Prepaid College Foundation, Inc. for the purpose of purchasing prepaid scholarships to be awarded in the future to qualified economically disadvantaged students in Florida, in an effort to redirect their lives and enhance their career goals.
+Additionally, the Foundation utilized Scholarship Reinvestment Opportunity ("SRO") funds of \$1,521,056 for the purpose of purchasing prepaid scholarships during the year ended June 30, 2021.
+Certain amounts are matched dollar-for-dollar by the State of Florida depending on budget allocations.
+The matching contributions for the years ended June 30, 2021 and 2020 of \$2,011,662 and \$491,631, respectively, are recorded as contributions with donor restrictions in the Take Stock in Children program, During the year ended June 30, 2021, the Foundation received a cash refund of approximately \$158,000 from the Florida Prepaid College Foundation, Inc. due to modest tuition and fee increases in recent years resulting in the value paid for the scholarships being greater than the benefits paid by the plan.
+The refund is recorded as a contribution with donor restriction in the Take Stock in Children program.
+During the year ended June 30, 2020, the Foundation received a refund of approximately \$1,282,000 that was deposited in the Foundation's SRO funds account maintained by the Florida Prepaid College Foundation, Inc. relating to prepaid scholarships.
 The refund is recorded as a gain on Florida prepaid scholarships and included in other changes in the accompanying consolidated statement of activities.